diegnabi/WRO-PR-2024/README.md

 We also thought to keep it as it was before on top of the robot, but we did that with our previous model and regretted it hugely since it would unbalance Chappie greatly and make him difficult to carry around.

 Our best option seems to be to increase the width of the first floor between the wheels since the battery is just about the same width.
-This idea would also prove useful since it gave the front wheels space to turn freely.
+This idea would also prove useful since it gave the front wheels space to turn freely.\

+The battery's weight was also too much for the small piece holding together the steering system, so we decided to move it back towards the driven wheels since they had a much stronger base.

 - Steering System